 Johnson enrolled in the executive track of the program, a specialized, fast-paced online track for students with a minimum of three years work experience who desire to move into management and leadership roles, said academic coordinator Hannah Nguyen.

 “All of our students come into the program with some experiences in the field,” she said.
 “This allows them to bypass the foundational health-care knowledge and focus more of their studies diving deeper into the latest trending issues and topics that directly impact health-care leaders today.”

-Students also have a number of opportunities to get involved and grow professionally outside of the classroom, such as participating in guest lecture opportunities through their local American College of Healthcare Executive chapter.
+Students also have a number of opportunities to get more involved and grow professionally outside the classroom, such as participating in guest lecture opportunities through their local American College of Healthcare Executive chapter.

 Recently, the program also has been collaborating with former health-care executive Shannon Elswick, now an executive in residence and instructor in health management and informatics, to develop a mentoring program that is specially designed around leadership development in health care.
 The mentoring program graduated its first cohort of mentees in August 2017 and is looking forward to adding more students to the program.

 Elswick makes it a crucial point to acknowledge from the start where students can go upon graduation.

 “I always start the [first] class by asking what [the students] want to be when they ‘grow up.’
 And there are plenty of students who want to be the CEO of a hospital,” Elswick said.
 “And I’m quick to tell them that an MBA in health care administration does not buy them a CEO position.”